 When you are happy with your tree design, pull the yarn tight around the “final nail,” and tie it securely.

 Your Christmas Tree String Art is now finished and ready to be enjoyed by all!
-Set it upright on a bookshelf or mantelpiece so that everyone can see it!
+Hand it up (you’ll have to add a mounting hook on the back) or simply set it upright on a bookshelf or mantelpiece so that everyone can see it!
 If you store this craft carefully, it should stay intact and be re-useable for next year!
 These also could make a fun Christmas gift from your kids to their friends and family members!
 Merry Christmas!

-Something about string art is so fun and freeing!
+String art is so fun and hands-on!
 Have you ever tried string art crafts if your homeschool?
 If you try this one, be sure to drop a comment and let us know how it turned out!